 In response to ridership and revenue declines, the District reduced its bus operation from 60 routes to 58 routes in 2003.
 An additional four routes were eliminated in 2004 concurrent with the opening of the BART Extension to SFO and one route was added in the same year.
 In 2008, one more route was eliminated.
-In 2009, an additional 7 routes were eliminated and one route was added, representing a 7.5 percent service reduction to address the fiscal year 2010 budget shortfall, bringing the current total to 49 routes.
-Fixed-route bus ridership peaked in San Mateo County at 19.0 million in fiscal year 1998, but has since declined to 12.4 million in 2013.
+In 2009, an additional seven routes were eliminated and one route was added, representing a 7.5 percent service reduction to address the fiscal year 2010 budget shortfall.
+In January 2014, the District completed implementation of the SamTrans Service Plan (SSP).
+The SSP was a realignment of service to better utilize limited resources and put more service where customers could ride SamTrans buses.
+The District now has 75 routes.
+Fixed-route bus ridership peaked in San Mateo County at 19.0 million in fiscal year 1998, but has since declined to 12.4 million in 2013, and now with SSP has seen ridership increase.
+It was up to 12.8 million in 2014, an increase of 3.0 percent over 2013.

 The safety and maintenance improvement programs have produced extremely successful results.
 The safety program includes sensitivity training to familiarize operators with the special needs of mobility impaired passengers.
-Many bus operators have received safe-driving awards for up to 34 years of driving without an at-fault accident.
+Many bus operators have received safe-driving awards for up to 35 years of driving without an atfault accident.
 The maintenance program has consistently improved the average time between vehicle breakdowns from year to year and is proficient at re-powering vehicles, a task rarely undertaken by other transit operators.